Plutonomicon/plutarch-plutus/docs/TYPES.md

 This is synonymous to Plutus Core [builtin unit](https://playground.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx-Builtins-Internal.html#t:BuiltinUnit).

 # PBuiltinList

 You'll be using builtin lists quite a lot in Plutarch. `PBuiltinList` has a [`PListLike`](#plistlike) instance, giving you access to all the goodies from there!
 However, `PBuiltinList` can only contain builtin types.
 In particular, it cannot contain Plutarch functions.

-You can express the constraint of "only builtin types" using `PLift`, exported from `Plutarch.Builtin`-`
+You can express the constraint of "only builtin types" using `PLift`, exported from `Plutarch.Builtin`-\`

 ```hs
 validBuiltinList :: PLift a => PBuiltinList a
 ```

 As mentioned before, `PBuiltinList` gets access to all the `PListLike` utilities.
 Other than that, `PLift a => PBuiltinList a` also has a [`PlutusType`](#plutustype-pcon-and-pmatch) instance.
 You can construct a `PBuiltinList` using `pcon` (but you should prefer using `pcons` from `PListLike`)-

 ```hs
 > pcon $ PCons (phexByteStr "fe") $ pcon PNil
 ```

 would yield a `PBuiltinList PByteString` with one element - `0xfe`.
 Of course, you could have done that with `pcons # phexByteStr "fe" # pnil` instead!

 You can also use `pmatch` to match on a list-

 ```hs
 pmatch (pcon $ PCons (phexByteStr "fe") $ pcon PNil) $ \case
   PNil -> "hey hey there's nothing here!"
   PCons _ _ -> "oooo fancy!"
 ```

 But you should prefer `pelimList` from `PListLike` instead-

 ```hs
 pelimList (\_ _ -> "oooo fancy") "hey hey there's nothing here!" $ pcon $ PCons (phexByteStr "fe") $ pcon PNil
 ```

 The first argument is a function that is invoked for the `PCons` case, with the head and tail of the list as arguments.

 The second argument is the value to return when the list is empty.
-It's *only evaluated* **if the list is empty**.
+It's _only evaluated_ **if the list is empty**.

 The final argument is, of course, the list itself.

 > Aside: Interested in the lower level details of `PBuiltinList` (i.e Plutus Core builtin lists)?
 You can find all you need to know about it at [plutonomicon](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-lists.md).

+> Jack: Capitalize Plutonomicon.

 # PList

 Here's the scott encoded cousin of `PBuiltinList`.
 What does that mean?
-Well, in practice, it just means that `PList` can contain *any arbitrary* term - not just builtin types. `PList` also has a [`PListLike`](#plistlike) instance - so you won't be missing any of those utilities here!
+Well, in practice, it just means that `PList` can contain _any arbitrary_ term - not just builtin types. `PList` also has a [`PListLike`](#plistlike) instance - so you won't be missing any of those utilities here!

 `PList` also has a [`PlutusType`](./TYPECLASSES.md#plutustype-pcon-and-pmatch) instance.
 You can construct a `PList` using `pcon` (but you should prefer using `pcons` from `PListLike`)-

 ```hs
 > pcon $ PSCons (phexByteStr "fe") $ pcon PSNil
 ```

 would yield a `PList PByteString` with one element - `0xfe`.
-Of course, you could have done that with ``pcons # phexByteStr "fe" # pnil`` instead!
+Of course, you could have done that with `pcons # phexByteStr "fe" # pnil` instead!

 You can also use `pmatch` to match on a list-

 ```hs
 pmatch (pcon $ PSCons (phexByteStr "fe") $ pcon PSNil) $ \case
   PSNil -> "hey hey there's nothing here!"
   PSCons _ _ -> "oooo fancy!"
 ```

 But you should prefer `pelimList` from `PListLike` instead-

 ```hs
 pelimList (\_ _ -> "oooo fancy") "hey hey there's nothing here!" $ pcon $ PSCons (phexByteStr "fe") $ pcon PSNil
 ```

 # PBuiltinPair

 Much like in the case of builtin lists, you'll just be working with builtin functions (or rather, Plutarch synonyms to builtin functions) here.
 You can find everything about that in [builtin-pairs](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-pairs.md).
 Feel free to only read the `Plutarch` examples.

 In particular, you can deconstruct `PBuiltinPair` using `pfstBuiltin` and `psndBuiltin`.
 You can build `PBuiltinPair (PAsData a) (PAsData b)` terms with `ppairDataBuiltin`-

 ```hs
 ppairDataBuiltin :: Term s (PAsData a :--> PAsData b :--> PBuiltinPair (PAsData a) (PAsData b))
 ```